 What are the benefits of your system?

 “Our system produces much less noise.
 Water injection is silent and because the soil on the inside offers no resistance, the vibrating hammer only has to work at half force, producing much less noise.
 Tests with a 12-meter long monopile on land have shown that the vibrations are reduced by 70%.
-In any case, the noise is considerably less than 160 Db; how much exactly an offshore field test should reveal.
+In any case, the noise is considerably less than 160 Db; how much exactly an offshore field test should reveal?
 Because the monopile is less damaged, lighter monopiles will suffice.
 In addition, the speed at which you can install wind turbines is increasing.
 Our method is 3-5 times faster than conventional pile driving; apart from the time savings of avoiding noise-reducing measures.
 Our installation requires much less electrical power and offers more certainty that the monopile will reach the correct depth.
-Our method makes installationpossible where normal vibrating hammers cannot reach target depths.
+Our method makes installation possible where normal vibrating hammers cannot reach target depths.
 All of this results in significant cost savings and less damage to marine life.”

 How far are you now?

 “Last September, we carried out tests with a 12-meter-long pile on the Maasvlakte.
 We showed that the principle works.
 This September, as part of the SIMPLE II project, we are going to test our installation nearshore on a 35-meter pile, including noise measurements and validation of our model.
-We are part of the Simox-project, in which almost the entire offshore wind industry is represented.
-As part of the GROW research program, this consortium will investigate whether innovative techniques are a commercially feasible and sustainable installation technique for XXL monopiles in five years' time.
+We are part of the SIMOX-project, in which almost the entire offshore wind industry is represented.
+As part of the GROW research program, this consortium will investigate whether innovative techniques are commercially feasible and sustainable installation techniques for XXL monopiles in five years' time.
 At the beginning of February 2021, this project received 4 million euros from the Top Sector Energy.”